dhoer/choco-selenium/TESTING.md

 ```

 The IP address is a private network, which allows host-only access to
 the machine.
-This is important since provision script disables Windows
+This is important since the vagrant-provision-grid
-Update.
+script disables Windows Update (updates during Selenium testing may
+cause test failures).

 The hub port is normally 4444, but the port was changed to 4446 to
-verify that you can change the port.
+verify a user can change the port.

 ## Development